“Unstable blood sugars are a modern day phenomenon.”

 For women, the long-term effect of stress is often hormone imbalance.
 This is because our sex and stress hormones share the same precursors, which means when your body is constantly in flight or fight mode, it is prioritising survival and not reproduction.

-The short of it is, if you can’t stabilise your blood sugar levels over a day, you won’t have any chance of stabilising your hormones over a month.
+The short of it is, if you can’t stabilise your blood sugar levels over a day, it's very difficult to stabilising your monthly hormones and cycle.

-“If you can’t stabilise your blood sugar levels over a day, you won’t have any chance of stabilising your hormones over a month.”
+“If you can’t stabilise your blood sugar levels over a day, it's very difficult to stabilising your monthly hormones and cycle.”

 Carbs break down to their simpler forms; glucose, fructose or lactose, proteins break down to amino acids and fats become lipids or essential fatty acids.